icefire080/Deep_SNP_screen_and_RJF_identification/README.md

 Sample1     DC    # Domestic animals, represents negative samples Sample2     RJF   # Wild relatives, represents positive samples
 ```

-2. The raw scripts are also provided in the 'scripts' directory for reference.

 ### Data Information